-- 1. Applicants must submit the following documents: - a.
-Application form. - b.
-Application fee of U.S. \$80, which is neither refundable nor applicable against other school fees for application fee. - c.
+- 1. Applicants must submit the following documents: - 1.
+Application form. - 2.
+Application fee of U.S. \$80, which is neither refundable nor applicable against other school fees for application fee. - 3.
 Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission.
 A U.S. \$235 credential evaluation fee or U.S. equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
-Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - d.
-Two professional recommendations from work associates or former professors completed on the forms provided.
-Work associates include current and former supervisors. - e.
-Current résumé. - f.
-Statement of professional goals (250 words or more). - 2.
-Applicants must meet the following requirements: - a.
-A bachelor's degree from a regionally accredited college or university. - b.
-A minimum 3.0/4.0 GPA from a regionally accredited college or university. - c.
-A minimum GMAT score of 500.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
+Current résumé. - 5.
+A personal statement of professional goals that includes a minimum of 500 words. - 2.
+Applicants must meet the following requirements: - 1.
+A bachelor's degree from a regionally accredited college or university. - 2.
+A minimum 3.0/4.0 GPA from a regionally accredited college or university. - A minimum GMAT score of 500.
 Official GMAT test results should be mailed directly to the Director of Graduate Admission.
-Test scores more than five years old are not accepted at the graduate level, but are for undergraduate accounting majors. - d.
-Students with a minimum combined GPA and GMAT score of 1,050 [(GPA X 200) + GMAT] will be considered. - e.
-Students with non-accounting undergraduate degrees will be required to take the appropriate undergraduate courses. - Current undergraduate Accounting majors at Saint Leo University with a minimum GPA of 3.3 will have the GMAT requirement waived. - 3.
-All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
+Test scores more than five years old are not accepted at the graduate level, but are for undergraduate accounting majors. - 4.
+Students with a minimum combined GPA and GMAT score of 1,050 [(GPA X 200) + GMAT] will be considered. - 5.
+Students with non-accounting undergraduate degrees will be required to take the appropriate undergraduate courses.

+\\ Current undergraduate Accounting majors at Saint Leo University with a minimum GPA of 3.3 will have the GMAT requirement waived.

+3. All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
 Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination.